restify/node-restify/docs/api/plugins.md

   * `res` {Object} the response obj
   * `route` {Object} the route obj that serviced the request

+The module includes the following plugins to be used with restify's `pre` event:
+* `inflightRequestThrottle(options)` - limits the max number of inflight requests
+  * `options.limit` {Number} the maximum number of inflight requests the server will handle before returning an error
+  * `options.err` {Error} opts.err A restify error used as a response when the inflight request limit is exceeded
+  * `options.server` {Object} The restify server that this module will throttle

 ## Accept Parser

 Parses out the `Accept` header, and ensures that the server can respond to what